Living in Wapping

 History of the area

 The riverside district of Wapping was for centuries the home of sailors, boat builders and sailmakers.
 In the 16th century it was described as a ‘continual street, or a filthy strait passage, with alleys of small tenements or cottages’.
 It was a melting pot of people, where morals were low and crime was high.
 Pirates and other criminals used to hang from the gibbet at Execution Dock, not being taken down until the tide had submerged their corpses three times.
 Then in the 19th century Wapping became the home of London’s Docks.
-Huge warehouses and quays were built, as the rough old was turned into an engine of Empire.
+Huge warehouses and quays were built, as the rough old area was turned into an engine of Empire.

 After the docks moved, and the area was badly bombed during the Second World War, Wapping fell into dereliction.
 In the 1980s change was in the air.
 The first of the old warehouses began to be converted into luxury apartments; Wapping was in the vanguard of dockside redevelopment, and had a reputation for being a bit brash and disruptive.
 This was the site of the ‘Battle of Wapping’, the 1986 dispute between News International and print workers.
 Passions, like the coal of Victorian steam ships, seem to be stoked here.
 Wapping also saw the Battle of Cable Street in 1936, when anti-fascist protestors clashed with police and supporters of the Fascist agitator Oswald Mosley.